pfheatwole/thesis/source/demonstration.rst

+..
+This chapter demonstrates how to model a paraglider wing and simulate its dynamics.
+The modeling process combines basic technical specs from a user manual with photographic information and reasonable assumptions about paraglider wing design.
+The simulations perform static and dynamic performance tests (polar plots and flight maneuvers, respectively) and compare them to expected behaviors.

 *************
 Demonstration
 *************

-[[The purpose of this chapter is to demonstrate how to model and simulate flights from a real paraglider wing.
-The modeling process combines basic technical specs from a user manual with photographic information and reasonable assumptions about paraglider wing design.
-The simulations demonstrate ]]

 Goals of this chapter: